aFarkas/lazysizes/README.md

 <img src="lqip-src.jpg" data-src="image.jpg" class="lazyload" />
 ```

 The recommended LQUIP pattern has the following advantages.
-The lquip-src is not hidden from the preload parser and loads very fast, which leads to an extreme fast first impression and in case of legacy browsers/devices as a good enough fallback (IE8 and Android 2 devices as also JS disabled).
+The lquip-src is not hidden from the preload parser and loads very fast, which leads to an extreme fast first impression and in case of legacy browsers/devices or searchengines (bots) as a good enough fallback (IE8 and Android 2 devices as also JS disabled).

 ###JS API
 **lazysizes** automatically detects new elements with the class ``lazyload`` so you won't need to call or configure anything in most situations.